kuzzleio/kuzzle/doc/2/plugins/guides/events/kuzzle-state/index.md

 <SinceBadge version="change-me" />

-These events allows to hooks on Kuzzle startup sequence.
-They follow [Kubernetes probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
+These events allow to hook on Kuzzle startup sequence.

 # kuzzle:state:start